 The cafe is super cute and you can tell they really care about the kitties.
 The cats have tons of toys, places to sit in the window, and opportunities for them to escape grabby-handed kids.

-The smoothie bowl I picked was the best-sounding option on the menu.
-Overall, the choices were kind of lame.
-I think the cook(s) at this cafe could really benefit from a trip (or two) to Berlin, to see what other vegan (and vegan-friendly) restaurants are serving.
+As for the food, well…let’s just say that I think the cook(s) at this cafe could really benefit from a trip (or two) to Berlin, to see what other vegan (and vegan-friendly) restaurants are serving.

 On our way home, we took a slight detour to visit Mödlareuth, a town that was divided right down the middle between East and West Germany after WWII.
 We wanted to visit because we’ve been watching (and enjoying) a dramatized TV series about this town called Tannbach.

 For just 3 Euros per person, you have access to three different exhibits and a short film about the town.

 One of the exhibits is a section of the former wall.
 They left up a few other relics, including a guard tower and a bomb shelter.
 I saw a few people climb up into the guard tower, so I did as well.
 I realized later on that the bars I had difficulty getting around (which surround the opening after you climb up the ladder) were probably there to keep people from going completely inside.